Streamlinelv/cartbounty/readme.txt

 * your_theme_name/templates/cartbounty-exit-intent.php
 * your_theme_name/cartbounty-exit-intent.php

-Now you can edit your copied template file and it will override the CartBounty default template file.
+Now you can edit your copied template file and it will override default CartBounty template file.

 = What Actions and Filters are available? =